Tuesday, 13 August 2013

 The Return of Godzilla

-Return of Godzilla's problems mostly arise from an internal tension about whether it should be a sequel or a reboot.
-The more outlandish elements, typical to the kaiju films of the late 60s / early 70s, sit awkwardly alongside the incredible ordinariness of the National Diet pontificating their place in the world.
+Return of Godzilla's problems mostly arise from an internal tension regarding its relationship to the wider series.
+Should be a sequel or a reboot?
+The more outlandish elements, typical to the kaiju films of the late 60s and early 70s, sit awkwardly alongside the incredible ordinariness of the National Diet pontificating their place in the world.
 There is a uniqueness here though, even when viewed in light of the other Godzilla films.
 When the monster is eventually beaten, his passing is marked not with celebration but silent, teary respect.
 Despite the horrors he has visited on them, the Japanese cabinet cannot find it in themselves to hate Godzilla.
 This gigantic, nearly invincible animal is a thing to be mourned.
 It's a slight tweak of expectation typical of the film.
 A scene threatening to descend into hoary old cliché is given new life by a different national perspective.